k0mp1ex/where-are-you/README.md

 ## Alternatives

 - If you're still on Skyrim 1.5.97 you can use [NPC Lookup](https://www.nexusmods.com/skyrimspecialedition/mods/43097) or [AreYouThere SE - Actor NPC Follower](https://www.nexusmods.com/skyrimspecialedition/mods/27758) mods.
 They're SKSE plugins, so they're faster and also have a lot more features.
 I don't know any other similar alternatives for Skyrim 1.6.xxx, that's why I made this mod.
+- If you prefer typing console commands you can use [Skyrim Search SE](https://www.nexusmods.com/skyrimspecialedition/mods/45689).
+It covers more than NPCs and it's an incredible useful tool.
 - If you're only interested in find your current followers you can use [Quick Mass Follower Commands Hotkey](https://www.nexusmods.com/skyrimspecialedition/mods/51362) or the newest [Swiftly Order Squad - Follower Commands UI](https://www.nexusmods.com/skyrimspecialedition/mods/63259) mods.
 [Nether's Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/55653) keeps track of your folllowers history (max 100 followers), so it also might suit your needs.

 ## FAQ